 - smoking at least one hour before the test

-- strenuous exercise at least 30 minutes before
+- strenuous exercise at least 30 minutes before the test

-All of these activities can affect your ability to breathe and may result in
+All of these activities can affect your ability to breathe and may result in inaccurate test results.

 Risks associated with lung plethysmography include: